-The substance is effective against drying of the skin; however, overproduction of the oil can cause dirt and dead skin cells to latch onto the oil and clog the pores.
+The substance is effective against drying the skin; however, overproduction of the oil can cause dirt and dead skin cells to latch onto the oil and clog the pores.

 With the pores clogged, bacteria referred to as Propionibacterium acnes have the perfect breeding site for multiplication.
 When the white blood cells attempt to attach the bacteria, it results in inflammation, and ultimately acne—however, acne cases range in severity from one person to another.

-Acne can also be due to fluctuations and imbalances in the hormones, especially during puberty, menstruation, and menopause.
+Acne can also be due to fluctuations and imbalances in hormones, especially during puberty, menstruation, and menopause.
 For this, hormonal acne home remedies are an ideal way to treat the conditions with less likelihood of side effects.